jeffb4real/ovensensorweb/README.md

 ## Overview

 This repository contains a Django tutorial project directory, 'mysite'.
-There is one app in the project, named 'polls'.
+There is one web application in the project, named 'polls'.
 The Django tutorial was completed up to and including part 05:

 https://docs.djangoproject.com/en/2.1/intro/tutorial01/